Take a look at the range of benefits and payments we have available.

 Generally, New Zealand superannuitants and veteran's pensioners who receive a Canadian pension receive a rate of New Zealand payment which is lower than the rate they would otherwise qualify for if they did not have a Canadian pension.
 If your Canadian pension exceeds the amount of New Zealand Superannuation or Veteran's Pension you would have received if your New Zealand payment was your only pension source, then you will continue to only receive your Canadian pension(s).

 Am I entitled to other payments in addition to New Zealand Superannuation or Veteran's Pension?

 You may also be eligible for extra help such as a Disability Allowance for medical costs and an Accommodation Supplement for accommodation expenses from Work and Income.
 We encourage you to contact Work and Income to check whether you are entitled to extra help.

-Does my Canadian Pension affect my spouse or partner’s New Zealand Superannuation or Veteran’s Pension entitlement?
+Does my Canadian Pension affect my spouse or partner's New Zealand benefit or pension?

 What options are available for payment of my Canadian pension in New Zealand?

 Canadian pensions can be made by direct deposit into New Zealand bank accounts.